laderast/xvhelper/README.md

-If you use `dbGetQuery()` to fetch your table from Spark, multi-value columns will be returned as list-columns. `decode_df` will return a comma-delimited string for these columns as well.
+If you use `dbGetQuery()` to fetch your table from Spark, multi-value columns will be returned as list-columns. `decode_df` will return a pipe-delimited string for these columns as well.

 ``` r
 tibble::tibble(mydf)